semerdjianmary/semerdjianmary.github.io/_pages/about.md

 <br>🔭 I’m currently looking for jobs in IT, Cybersecurity, Data Science, Machine Learning, Medical Field, DataBase, Analyst, and just about any job.
+<br>👯 I’m looking to collaborate on research, hypothesis, testing - training, and experimentations
 <br>💬 Ask me about anything?
 <br>⚡ Fun fact: I love computers!